Initialization using Update Approximation is a Silver Bullet for Extremely Efficient Low-Rank Fine-Tuning: Introduction

 \section{Introduction}

 Pre-trained language models have become central to natural language processing, achieving state-of-the-art performance across diverse tasks \cite{Radford2021LearningTV,Kirillov2023SegmentA, achiam2023gpt}.
-While these models excel at general-purpose capabilities \cite{bubeck2023sparks, Hao_Song_Dong_Huang_Chi_Wang_Ma_Wei_2022}, adapting them to specific downstream tasks often requires fine-tuning.
-Although in-context learning \cite{Brown2020LanguageMA,Radford2019LanguageMA} has gained popularity for its simplicity, it falls short in both performance and efficiency compared to fine-tuning \cite{Liu_Tam_Muqeeth_Mohta_Huang_Bansal_Raffel_2022}.
-At the same time, full fine-tuning, while highly effective, is computationally expensive and impractical at scale, highlighting the need for more efficient adaptation techniques.
+While these models excel at general-purpose capabilities \cite{bubeck2023sparks, Hao_Song_Dong_Huang_Chi_Wang_Ma_Wei_2022}, adapting them to specific downstream tasks often requires fine-tuning (FT).
+At the same time, full FT, while highly effective, is computationally expensive and impractical at scale.